Students

 Dependent Coverage

-Students who enroll in the Columbia Student Medical Insurance Plan may also choose to make use of the optional insurance for eligible dependents.
-Funded graduate students who chose to enroll their dependents in the Dependent Plan are entitled to a scholarship that covers half of the cost for the Dependent Plan.
+Students who enroll in the Columbia Student Medical Insurance Plan may also choose to purchase the optional insurance for eligible dependents.
+Doctoral students in the Arts and Sciences in their guaranteed funding years, or who are on fully-funded appointments beyond their funded years, who choose to enroll their dependents in the Dependent Plan are entitled to a GSAS fellowship that covers the full cost of the premium.
+The GSAS Office of Financial Aid will apply the fellowship to eligible student accounts shortly after the end of the enrollment period.
+Please contact the GSAS Office of Financial Aid for further information about the fellowship.